RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

     ![design-api-source](images/design-24.png "API Defintion Source")

 *Congratulations!* You have crated your first API definition based on the OpenAPI Specification  using Red Hat's Apicurio.
-Don't lose track of the file, you will use this definition for your next lab.

 ## Steps Beyond